zpaq/zpaq/readme.txt

 Contents:

-  zpaq1.pdf -    The ZPAQ open standard format for highly compressed
-                 data.
-Revision 1 last updated Sept.29, 2009.

-  unzpaq106.cpp -Reference standard decoder (GPL).
-It is part of the
-                 specification. v1.03 last updated Sept.
-29, 2009.

   zpaq.exe -     The ZPAQ compressor, decompressor, and environment for
                  developing new compression algorithms in the ZPAQ format.
                  Compiled for 32 bit Windows.

-  zpaq106.cpp -  Source code (GPL) for zpaq.exe.
+  zpaq107.cpp -  Source code (GPL) for zpaq.exe.
 See comments for usage.

   min.cfg -      ZPAQ config file for fast compression.